-A big part of building a successful website is optimizing and tweaking your site to work with Google in the best possible manner.
+A big part of building a successful website is optimizing and tweaking your site so it ranks well in search engines.
 One of Google's ranking factors is having a unique URL per page on your website.
 In Google's opinion, this URL

-First, anything with a / at the end is meant to signify a directory.
+/ at the end is meant to signify a directory.
 IIS, by default IIS will add the / if a directory exists and the request has omitted it, as mentioned here.
-As you can probably guess, as we work with virtual pages this isn't really a big deal.
+Take this example

 How Do I Remove The Trailing Slash?